icy-mike/Action-Potential-Refractory-Period-Model/README.md

 refractory.m contains source code for modeling the AP response in the relative and absolute refractory period of the action potential.

-RK.m is the Runge-Kutta algorithm for solving differental equations.
+RK.m is one iteration of the Runge-Kutta algorithm for solving differental equations.

+-Michael Nguyen